boxspah/picture-shiritori/rules.md

 ## Timers *

-The Rulebook recommends allocating at least 3 minutes per turn, from the time that the preceding turn is ended.
-Failure to submit a word and a drawing within the time will result in losing the match.
+The Rulebook recommends allocating at least 3 minutes per turn, starting from the time that the preceding player ends their turn.
+Failure to submit a word and a drawing within the time will result in forfeiting the match.

 ## Variants